scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 The vtable of our object model follows a standard layout:

 * The class meta data, then
+* Slots for itable pointers (see below for interface method calls), then
 * Function pointers for the virtual methods, from `jl.Object` down to the current class.

 vtable structs form a subtyping hierarchy that mirrors the class hierarchy, so that `$v.B` is a subtype of `$v.A`.